open-mmlab/mmdetection/projects/Detic_new/README.md

 ### LVIS

 LVIS dataset is adopted as box-labeled data,  [LVIS](https://www.lvisdataset.org/) is available from official website or mirror.
 You need to generate `lvis_v1_train_norare.json` according to the [official prepare datasets](https://github.com/facebookresearch/Detic/blob/main/datasets/README.md#coco-and-lvis) for open-vocabulary LVIS, which removes the labels of 337 rare-class from training.
+You can also download [lvis_v1_train_norare.json](https://download.openmmlab.com/mmdetection/v3.0/detic/data/lvis/annotations/lvis_v1_train_norare.json) from our backup.
 The directory should be like this.

 ```shell
 mmdetection